ChicagoPark/CPWC/README.md

 #### [2] In charge of Deep Learning Task to personalize the driving style in self-driving car

-    Detail : Personalize the lane change decision timing, Generate the path according to the different driving style
+    Detail : Trajectory Prediction according to the different driving style using LSTM

 ---